JamesCalleja/hablab/README.md

 #Clean up

-	Delete all the cloudformation stacks
-	goto ECR and delete the repo
+	goto CF and delete all the cloudformation stacks goto ECR and delete the repo
 	goto S3 empty and delete the bucket goto IAM delete HablabCodeBuildKubectlRole and AWSLoadBalancerControllerIAMPolicy